oditynet/Oplayer/README.md

 Music player with supports OGG,AIFF,WAV, MP3 in a console.

 Player can only decoding a audio streams.
+The FLAC and MP3 formats are implemented through the mpg123 package, and the other formats are self-written

 Version 0.3:
 - add support FLAC